Published:

 In Need of a Loan in Washington?

-If you are considering buying a home in 2023 in Washington State, you’ll need a mortgage to finance the purchase, and Sammamish Mortgage can help.
-We have been helping countless borrowers secure the home loan they need to buy a home in Washington, Idaho, Colorado, and Oregon since 1992, and we’d love to help you too.
-Get in touch with us today to discuss all our mortgage programs and to have all your loan-related questions answered!
+If you are considering buying a home in 2026 in Washington State, you’ll need a mortgage to finance the purchase, and Sammamish Mortgage can help.
+We have been helping countless borrowers secure the home loan they need to buy a home in Washington, Idaho, Colorado, Oregon, and California since 1992, and we’d love to help you too.
+Get in touch with us today to discuss all our mortgage programs or to get pre-approved for a mortgage!